 Famous Dive Locations in the Red Sea

 Picking a Dive Shop

 Dive shops in Egypt are either independent or located inside a hotel.
-If within a hotel, there are often packaged rates for diving and hotel stays.
+If within a hotel, there are often packaged rates for dive and hotel stays.
 This is common in Sharm el Sheikh and Marsa Alam.
 Hurghada and Dahab have the most choices of independent dive shops.
 With many options to choose from, it is important to find a dive shop that you are comfortable with.
 They range from massive dive shops with dozens of divers daily, to small dive shops with only a few.
 Gear was also something we noticed to look for, because some shops had brand new gear, while others seems like they have been through war and back.

 Here are some expected diving costs: